hapu2000/draino/README.md

 ## Deployment

-Draino is automatically built from master and pushed to the [Docker Hub](https://hub.docker.com/r/planetlabs/draino/).
+Draino is automatically built from master and pushed to the [Docker Hub](https://hub.docker.com/r/hapu2000/draino/).
-Builds are tagged `planetlabs/draino:$(git rev-parse --short HEAD)`.
+Builds are tagged `hapu2000/draino:latest`.

-**Note:** As of September, 2020 we no longer publish `planetlabs/draino:latest` in order to encourage explicit and pinned releases.

 An [example Kubernetes deployment manifest](manifest.yml) is provided.